Anish-Sethi-12122/py-dbms-cli/README.md

 Whether you are managing backend logic, debugging queries, or just exploring schemas, PY DBMS offers a **secure environment** with password masking, and an **easy-to-use experience** helper meta-commands.

+---

+## ✨ What’s New in v2.0

+Version **2.0** is a major internal upgrade focused on correctness, structure, and long-term scalability.

+### 🔧 Core Improvements
+- **Accurate Query Execution Feedback**
+  - Distinguishes between successful execution, warnings, and errors
+  - Removes misleading “no flags” messages from v1.0
+- **Centralized Runtime Directory**
+  - All pydbms-generated files now live in a dedicated OS-specific `pydbms/` directory
+  - Cleaner filesystem usage and future-proof persistence
+- **Config System (v2 foundation)**
+  - Introduces a persistent `config.json`
+  - Enables user-controlled behavior such as banner visibility (as a pre-release, not utilization in v2.0"

-> **Note:** PY DBMS v2.0 is an experimental release.
-APIs and behavior may change in future versions.
+> ⚠️ **Note:** v2.0 is an experimental release.
+Behaviours may change in future versions.

 ---